 So, how are you responding?

 The businesses we seek to own often have earnings power that’s agnostic to the market environment.
 For example, higher inflation shouldn’t derail secular trends like the retail shift to ecommerce, consolidation of fragmented industries by scale leaders, or the need for innovative medicines and therapies.

 Ultimately, we want to own businesses that can make their own weather.
 In addition to possessing pricing power, many of our businesses are less sensitive to inflationary input pressures such as wages, raw materials, and interest expenses.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
-GIPS® reports and additional disclosures for the related composites may be found at Sands Capital Disclosure Presentation.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.